 So in short as long as both parties in a relationship both get pleasure from the relationship and don’t walk away in pain or stressed in any way about what took place; I say who cares what the rest of the world thinks.

 So I have two simple rules that I think we should all live by:

 Q: Can an animal really consent to sex?

 A: Ah yes, this old chestnut.
 I would say that consent could be assumed in a non verbal world as an action that leaves no doubt what the animal was saying.
-Such as (and forgive me if I bring everything back to dogs, it’s what I know) if a dog completely out of the blue brought you their lead dropped it on your lap as your sitting on the couch watching TV and rested a front paw on your knee.
+Such as (and forgive me if I bring everything back to dogs, it’s what I know) if a dog completely out of the blue brought you their lead, dropped it on your lap as you’re sitting on the couch watching TV, and rested a front paw on your knee.

 Chances are they are probably not asking to be fed.

 One of the zoos I mentioned that I know once told me a story about his Rotty.
 Apparently the dog has socks put on his front paws when they get jiggy with it.
 Well one night this guy hears this big crash come from his bedroom so he went to investigate and walks in to find a drawer pulled completely out of the dresser with socks and jocks scattered all over the floor and a Rotty sitting happy as you please on the bed with his “special socks” laying between his front paws and showing more than a little pink between his hind legs.
 Now in my opinion that is definitely consent.
 To be honest when I heard this story I split my sides laughing, because I’ve known this dog since he was a puppy and some of the things he has done over the years convinces me, he knows his own mind and can be very stubborn if your wishes don’t agree with his, and this really sounded like something he would do.
 Personally I have seen Harley fully erect in an exam and frankly I would run for the hills if he ever presented me with those special socks of his, nothing as large as he is packing will be getting anywhere near my ass thank you very much.